SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-23%2011-15-23.png)

-   > Question: how many log segments a rollback journal should have?
+   > QUES: how many log segments a rollback journal should have?

 ### 3.3.1.1 Segment header structure

 ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-23%2011-49-24.png)

-1. A rollback journal file is considered to be valid if it exists and have a valid header.
+1. A rollback journal file is considered to be valid if it exists and has a valid header.

    > Header is used to check if the rollback journal file is valid.